Jardín Japonés (Japanese Garden)

 Jardín Japonés (Japanese Garden) Review

 Like the bonsais in the nursery within it, this park is small but perfectly formed.
-A slow wander along its arched wooden bridges and walkways is guaranteed to calm frazzled sightseeing nerves during the week; crowds on the weekend make for a less-than-zen experience.
-A variety of shrubs and flowers frame the ponds, which brim with friendly koi carp that let you pet them should you feel inclined (kids often do).
+A slow wander along its arched wooden bridges and walkways is guaranteed to calm frazzled sightseeing nerves during the week; crowds on the weekend make for a less-than-soothing experience.
+A variety of shrubs and flowers frame ornamental ponds that are filled with friendly koi carp—you can actually pet them if you feel so inclined (kids often do).
 The traditional teahouse, where you can enjoy sushi, adzuki-bean sweets, and tea, overlooks a zen garden.

 View deals in Buenos Aires for vacation packages, hotels, airfare, and more from our partners!More